Lightstreamer/Lightstreamer-example-Portfolio-client-javascript/README.md

 ```
 and change it accordingly.<br>
 Anyway the [PORTFOLIO_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java), [QUOTE_ADAPTER](https://github.com/Weswit/Lightstreamer-example-Stocklist-adapter-java) (only for PortfolioDemo), and [PortfolioMetadataAdapter](https://github.com/Weswit/Lightstreamer-example-Portfolio-adapter-java) have to be deployed in your local Lightstreamer server instance.
 The factory configuration of Lightstreamer server already provides this adapters deployed.<br>
 The demos are now ready to be launched.
-You can find demostrations hosted in our servers here: [PortfolioDemo_Basic](http://www.lightstreamer.com/demo/PortfolioDemo_Basic/), [PortfolioDemo](http://www.lightstreamer.com/demo/PortfolioDemo/), and [DropDownDemo](http://www.lightstreamer.com/demo/DropDownDemo/).

 See Also
 --------